-Once upon a time a US Army 1/75th Ranger and a corporate CIO, now retired and enjoying rural life with my English wife.
+Once upon a time... a US Army 1/75th Ranger. later a gov't IT director, then corporate CIO, now retired and enjoying rural life with my Northen English wife.
 We operate a supply and service honeybee apiary and camp when we can.
 We live and host in the literal boondocks, just farmers and wildlife around.

 Chickens and two barn cats.

 A red Winnebago Mini pulled behind a Silver Ford F250.
 The rig uses a standard 30A 110V if available, but we do have a quiet generator that runs the rig when needed.
 We are a quiet couple.
 Depending on the travel itinerary we also have two mountain bikes and two kayaks to widen our adventures.
 Very seasoned campers in our 50's.
 We have many adventures by foot before buying our retirement camper.
 We now live on a farm in SE Georgia.

 Had a great time with MPRanger.
 LOVE the challenge coin!
 You two really must stop by again when you have more time.

 It was a pleasure hosting this couple, just wish we had more time to chat.
 They seem like they are both very interesting.
 Who knows, maybe our paths will cross again since they host also.

 We stayed here overnight.
 We had a few snags on the trip down there, so we didn’t arrive until after dark.
 The hosts were super helpful getting us settled in.
 Gorgeous property, and all I can say is Wow!!!
 We watched one of the most spectacular sunrises ever over the field across the street.
 As an added touch they gave us a pack of pollinator friendly flower seeds with their apiary name and info on it.
 Kind of a unique business card.
 If you have the opportunity to stay here, do not pass it up.

 Thank you so much for the stay and the extra night.
 A blown tire can really throw a monkey wrench in your time line.
 I enjoyed the tour of your home and learning about the bees.
 Stay safe and enjoy!